| FNI NEWS

 executives from the major petroleum companies to discuss energy-related

-introduce it for discussion by the around 100 invited participants at the
+discussion by the around 100 invited participants at the Summit, including

-characterized by cooperation than by conflict.
-It is in the interest of all
+Arctic is more characterized by cooperation than by conflict.
+It is in the

-major stakeholders that the rules of the game are followed, meaning adherence
+interest of all major stakeholders that the rules of the game are followed,

-prospects for solution without conflict are good.
-The bulk of Arctic resources
+disputed, but the prospects for solution without conflict are good.
+The bulk of

-are clearly and unambiguously under national jurisdictions of the Arctic five:
+Arctic resources are clearly and unambiguously under national jurisdictions of

 The FNI-DNV study finds that the greatest challenge to the